mountain-pass/waychaser/README.md

 ### Handlers

 The `use` method now expects both a `handler` and the `mediaType` it can handle.
-Waychaser uses the provided mediaTypes to automatically generate the `accept` request header.
+WayChaser uses the provided mediaTypes to automatically generate the `accept` request header.

 **NOTE:** Currently waychaser does use the corresponding `content-type` header to filter the responses passed to